 Kerby Lynch received her doctorate from UC Berkeley and has been heavily involved in the development of blockchain programs at the University, including Blockchain @ Berkeley.
 Kerby entered into blockchain development because she saw it as a vehicle for systemic economic adjustment for low income and POC communities.
 Kerby wants to ensure that the aspect of economic justice is prioritized as the blockchain sector continues to go mainstream.
 Through her work at Digital Currency Traders Alliance, Kerby hopes to expand educational opportunities for low-income communities by creating blockchain developer certificate programs at community colleges.
 Kerby currently resides in Berkeley, CA.

+I am a Research Associate and Postdoctoral Fellow at Dartmouth.
 I am interested in Black geographies beyond the plantation.
 My first book project examines the historical and contemporary relationship of blackness to the frontier, in order to think through the place of blackness in settler geographies and imaginaries.
 I ask questions about Black and Indigenous claims to space through my hometown of Minneapolis, Minnesota.

 My research is indebted to Black Caribbean thinkers and writers, whose work has pushed me toward entirely new questions and possibilities for Black life in the Americas.